Dualraum/Chorsatz/README.md

  - Provide as downloads both an `.svg` of the sheet music and a `.wav` of the playback.
  - Facilitate all of the above via a universally accessable web application.

-For a more in-depth user guide, see [this document](/howto/Chorsatz.pdf) (only available in German).
+For a more in-depth user guide, see [this document](/howto/Chorsatz.pdf) (only available in German) or the [wiki](https://github.com/Dualraum/Chorsatz/wiki) (in English).
 You will find, among other things an explanation of the exclusion and scoring criteria and a list of possible input chords.

+## Bugs & Issues

+While Chorsatz' underlying algorithm is theoretically sound, you may find results or rankings disagreeing with your intuition.
+Do not hesitate to open an issue if this appears frequently or in isolatable cases - we are always happy to improve our algorithm.

+Of course, also submit an issue if you encounter any bugs, glitches or missing features as well as if you have any questions.
+Remember that Chorsatz is a hobby project, but we are always happy to assist.

 ## Contributors